MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ### Override the default timeout period

+To override the default timeout period, follow these steps:

 ::: moniker range="sc-sm-2016"

 1. Edit the registry on the data warehouse management server and ensure that the key name **SqlCommandTimeout** under **SOFTWARE\Microsoft\System Center\2016\Common\DAL** exists and is of type DWORD.
 If it doesn't exist, create it.